pydio/pydio-doc-admin-guide/1_installation_guides/07_run_behind_a_proxy.md

 }
 ```

-If you Caddy reverse proxy is not on the same machine as your Cells instance you may have to take a look at the following clues.
+If your Caddy reverse proxy is not on the same machine as your Cells instance you may have to take a look at the following clues.

 To properly configure the certificates that you want to use, please refer to the [tls plugin page of the caddy documentation](https://caddyserver.com/docs/tls).